Bira/octopus-carnival/_posts/2019-11-06-on-transhuman-space.md

 dictatorships who make weapons of mass destruction because if you already stoop to Internet piracy no other badness is beneath you.
-The books try to present some semblance of neutrality and even suggest you could run a campaign where the PCs are working for the TSA, but it does that with the same perfunctory tone of someone suggesting it's technically possible to play as stormtroopers in Star Wars D6.
+The books try to present some semblance of neutrality and even suggest you could run a campaign where the PCs are working for the TSA or another info/nanosocialist outfit, but it does that with the same perfunctory tone of someone suggesting it's technically possible to play as stormtroopers in Star Wars D6.
 Its published example scenarios always show the TSA as antagonists.

 Then there's the nations in the asteroid belt and outer solar system, whose anarcho-capitalism tends to be viewed as the next step in the refinement of the